spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-consistency-5.md

 </p>
 <p>
 Assumptions:
-    - The prior distribution (for Fenwick 5v5 save percentage) is assumed to be beta with hyperparameters 1770 and 126.
+    - The prior distribution is assumed to be from the beta family.
     - Age is assumed to be irrelevant.
     - Scoring rates are assumed to be constant.
     - All shots are assumed to be equal.